Vertical SaaSUS100K-1M ARR

 $29/mo AI CRM that drafts proposals in your voice, auto-follows up on inquiries, and collects payments — built for the one-person studio.

-Build FrameDesk with Oda
+Build FrameDesk with Oda →

 Free · No credit card · Live in 14 days

 HoneyBook hit $100M ARR serving "creative entrepreneurs" — but as its audience broadened, its photography-specific depth stalled and its pricing climbed ($39–$79/mo).
 Sprout Studio, the only photography-native CRM, remains a small team with no AI roadmap.
 Studio Ninja at $22/mo is clean but LLM-free.
-The result: in 2026 the solo photography studio — 70% of the ~230K photography professionals in the US (IBISWorld) — still runs its business out of a Gmail inbox, a Canva proposal template, and a Venmo link.
+The result: in 2026 the solo photography studio — most of the ~250K photography businesses in the US, which average just 1.2 employees each (IBISWorld) — still runs its business out of a Gmail inbox, a Canva proposal template, and a Venmo link.
 The problem is response time.
 A HubSpot lead-response study found prospects are 7x more likely to qualify if contacted within 1 hour.
 Wedding photographers operate in a buyer's market where couples submit inquiries to 5–8 photographers simultaneously and book the first one who replies with a compelling proposal.
 The median industry response time is still measured in hours, not minutes — because solo photography studios have no staff and every inquiry requires reading the details, customizing a proposal, checking availability, and writing a personal reply.
 FrameDesk closes that gap.
 A couple submits an inquiry form → AI drafts a personalized response and full proposal in the photographer's voice within 90 seconds → automated follow-up sequence fires if no reply within 24 hours → contract sent, signed, and retainer collected without the photographer touching a keyboard.
 The AI layer isn't a chatbot — it reads the inquiry details (date, venue, style, names), drafts in the photographer's own tone (seeded from past sent emails), and suggests the right package from the photographer's pricing sheet.
 Every studio becomes a two-person operation.
 At $29/mo, FrameDesk undercuts every current photography CRM by at least $9/mo and adds the AI layer none of them have.

 Why now